This post may contain affiliate links.

 - Add in olive oil, salt and peppers.

-- Blend for some seconds until well combined and smooth.
+- Blend for 10 to 30 seconds until well combined and smooth.

 - Taste and add more salt and pepper if needed.